shay-coding/citybusmanagertext/README.md

 City Bus Manager text version is a text-based bus company management simulation game written in Python.
 Manage your bus fleet, create routes, assign buses, and run daily operations to grow your company.

+> **Disclaimer:**
+> This is an unofficial, fan-made text version of *City Bus Manager*.
+> It is not affiliated with, endorsed by, or associated with PeDePe GmbH or the official City Bus Manager game.

 ## Features

 - **Fleet Management**: Manage buses with different models, capacities, and fuel efficiency